teusbenschop/kiosk-teller/README.md

 To stop KioskKassa.exe, do the following:
 1. Close MplusQ.exe.
-2. In KioskKassa.exe, enter a numerical code consisting of the day of the month followed by the month number.
+2. In KioskKassa.exe, enter a numerical code consisting of the current hour followed by the day of the month.
 Both numbers will have any leading zeroes.
-For example, on 6 March, the code to stop de app is: 0603
+For example, on 6 March 13:00, the code to stop de app is: 1306
 3. The KioskKassa.exe will terminate.

 Some useful commands to run for support: